lwmqn/qnode/README.md

 ********************************************
 <a name="API_register"></a>
 ### .register([callback])
-Publish a registering request to the Server.
-Every time you invoke connect(), qnode will do regiseter to the Server as well.
-When succeeds, qnode will fire a `'registered'` event and a `'login'` event at its first-time registration.
+Publish a registering request to the Server. **Every time you invoke connect(), qnode will do regiseter to the Server as well.** When succeeds, qnode will fire a `'registered'` event and a `'login'` event at its first-time registration.
 If qnode has registered before, only the `'login'` event will be fired after each success of registration.

 **Arguments:**

-1. `callback` (_Function_): `function (err, rsp)`.
+1. `callback` (_Function_): `function (err, rsp) {}`.
 An `err` occurs if qnode has no connection to a Server. `rsp` is a response object with a status code to tell the result of registration.
 The descriptions of possible `rsp.status` are given in the following table.

     | rsp.status | Status              | Description                                                                           |
     |------------|---------------------|---------------------------------------------------------------------------------------|